Nyla Innuksuk: Slash/Back (2022)

 Innuksuk is the writer, director and producer for the Arctic set sci-fi adventure Slash/Back about a group of 14-year old Inuit girls who fight an alien invasion in Nunavut.
 The film is the first feature movie ever shot in Pangnirtung, Nunavut and is produced by Nyla Innusuk's Mixtape VR, Daniel Bekerman (The Witch, Falling) Scythia Films, Christopher Yurkovich & Alex Ordanis of Stellar Citizens and Stacey Aglok Macdonald (The Grizzlies) and Alethea Arnaquq-Baril of Red Marrow Media and Ethan Lazar (The Witch).
 The script was written by Nyla Innuksuk and Ryan Cavan.

 The film stars Iqaluit, Nunavut locals Tasiana Shirley, Alexis Vincent-Wolfe, Nalajoss Ellsworth, Chelsea Prusky, and Frankie Vincent-Wolfe.

 Innuksuk and a crew of 50 people shot on Baffin Island in the summer of 2019.

 Sierra/Affinity represents the film for International Sales.

 The film was presented at the Frontières Co-Pro Market in Montréal in 2018, then went on to Helsinki for Frontières Finance and Packaging Forum in 2019 before presenting at the Frontières Platform at the Marché du Film in Cannes in 2019.

+In the Heart of the South

+Production on her new film In the Heart of the South was announced in 2025.
+The film stars Anna Lambe and Zorga Qaunaq, and will premiere in the Platform Prize program at the 2026 Toronto International Film Festival.